Malvern Hills: Sport, leisure, and tourism

 The Malvern Hills are home to a wide range of outdoor sports and leisure activities, including walking, mountain biking, horse riding, orienteering, hang-gliding, paragliding, model aircraft flying, fishing, climbing and diving.

 The Worcestershire Way is a waymarked long-distance trail located within the county of Worcestershire.
 It runs 50 km from Bewdley to Great Malvern.
 It is an important recreation resource in the AONB.

 The Geopark Way is a 109 mi long-distance trail which runs from Bridgnorth to Gloucester and passes through the Abberley and Malvern Hills Geopark.
 The route was devised to highlight geology, landscape and associated heritage.
 The Malvern Hills Geocentre is located halfway along the Geopark Way, at the Wyche.
 This official visitor centre gives more information on interactive iPads about the geology, nature and history of the Geopark and the Malvern hills and Malvern in particular, as well as large wall maps of the area.

 Abberley and Malvern Hills Geopark

 The Abberley and Malvern Hills Geopark was launched in 2004.
 It falls within the counties of Herefordshire, Gloucestershire, Shropshire and Worcestershire and covers 1250 sqmi.
 The geological and geomorphological significance of the area has been recognised for many years with 13 Sites of Special Scientific Interest (SSSI) and 179 Local Geological Sites (LGS) present.

 Transport

+Trunk roads

 The A449 road runs through the centre of Malvern, connecting it to Worcester and Ledbury.
 The M5 motorway to the east of Malvern is accessible at junctions 7 and 8.
 The M50 (also known as the Ross Spur) to the south can be accessed at junction 1 on the A38 road between Tewkesbury and Malvern.

+Rail

+The Cotswold railway line was originally intended to follow a flatter and more direct route north of the area, but after lobbying from residents throughout the 1850s, the railway was diverted close to - and under - the hills, to serve Malvern and Ledbury.
+The route passes east and south of Malvern on the Worcestershire side of the hills, crosses the range through the Colwall Tunnels, and emerges heading west on the Herefordshire side.
+The first tunnel was opened in 1861 after a difficult excavation through some of the hardest rock in Great Britain - following advances in machinery development, it was closed and replaced with a wider, less steep tunnel in 1926, which remains in use today.
+There have been proposals to reopen the abandoned older tunnel as a cycle route; it is also used by a colony of lesser horseshoe bats to hibernate in winter, and is a designated part of the Malvern Hills SSSI.